 About the project

-Thames Tideway Tunnel is one of the largest construction project of its type in Europe.
+Thames Tideway Tunnel is one of the largest construction projects of its type in Europe.
 Construction on the project is due to start in 2015 and will involve 24 construction sites across London.

 The project is expected to be financed and delivered by an independent Infrastructure Provider (IP), with its own licence from Ofwat.
 Thames Water, Government and Ofwat are continuing to work together to finalise the financing arrangements for the project.
 Procurement of the new IP is expected to begin in 2014 and is anticipated to take between six to nine months.